People's Liberation Army National Defense University

 The Women's Military Band of the PLA National Defense University during the arrival of General Martin E. Dempsey at the NDU, April 2013.

-The National Defense University is a national military university headquartered in Haidian, Beijing, China, with constituent and affiliated military academies nationwide.
+The PLA National Defense University (中国人民解放军国防大学 (Zhōngguó Rénmín Jiěfàngjūn Guófáng Dàxué)) is a national military university headquartered in Haidian, Beijing, China, with constituent and affiliated military academies nationwide.
 Established in 1985 by a military order of Deng Xiaoping, the university is under the "institutional leadership" of the Central Military Commission.
 The university is the highest military education institution of China.

 The current president of the university is People's Liberation Army (PLA) general Xiao Tianliang.
 Its current political commissar is vice admiral Xia Zhihe.

 History

-The National Defense University originated from the Red Army teaching team founded by Mao Zedong in Jinggang Mountains in 1927.
-It has successively experienced the Chinese Workers and Peasants Red Army University and the Anti-Japanese Military and Political University in the war years, as well as the Higher Military Academy and the Military and Political University after the founding of the People's Republic of China.
+The National Defense University originated from the Chinese Red Army teaching team founded by Mao Zedong in Jinggang Mountains in 1927.

 In December 1985, by a military order signed by Deng Xiaoping, then chairman of the Central Military Commission, the National Defense University was established by merging the People's Liberation Army's Military Academy, the Political Academy, and the Logistics Academy.

 In 2017, a textbook published by the PLA National Defense University called the Science of Military Strategy debuted the potential for biological warfare to include "specific ethnic genetic attacks."

 In July 2017, under the chairmanship of Xi Jinping, according to the order of the Central Military Commission, the former National Defense University, the Nanjing Institute of Political Science, the Xi'an Institute of Political Science, the PLA Academy of Art, the PLA Logistics Academy, the Shijiazhuang Ground Force Command Academy, the Armed Police Academy of Political Science, and some departments of the Equipment Academy merged to form the new National Defense University.